-Vidhatri overcomes wet conditions to win third straight title in 11th leg of WPGT - www.lokmattimes.com
+Vidhatri overcomes wet conditions to win third straight title in 11th Leg of WPGT - www.lokmattimes.com

-New Delhi [India], September 13 : Vidhatri Urs handled the wet and soggy conditions to complete a hat-trick of ...
+New Delhi, Sep 13 Vidhatri Urs handled the wet and soggy conditions to complete a hat-trick of wins ...

-New Delhi [India], September 13 : Vidhatri Urs handled the wet and soggy conditions to complete a hat-trick of wins as she won the 11th leg of the Women's Pro Golf Tour at the Delhi Golf Club.
+New Delhi, Sep 13 Vidhatri Urs handled the wet and soggy conditions to complete a hat-trick of wins as she won the 11th Leg of the Hero Women’s Pro Golf Tour at the Delhi Golf Club.

 Vidhatri, who won the ninth and 10th legs of the Tour, added a third title as she scored 1-under 35 on yet another day hit by inclement weather when the final round was reduced to nine holes.
 The second round had also been reduced to nine holes because of weather.